The Story of the Lost Child: Plot

 After spending two pleasant weeks with Nino in France, Lenù comes back home and insists on getting a divorce.
 She leaves her children with Pietro’s parents.
 After two years of relationships with Nino, she discovers that he had lied about leaving his wife.
 She decides however to continue with him, and to go back to Naples.
 There, she once again becomes pregnant.
 Lila becomes pregnant at the same time by Enzo, and they give birth to two daughters only three weeks apart.
 Lila names her daughter Nunzia (known as Tina), like her mother, and Lenù names her daughter Immacolata (known as Imma), also like her mother, who is dying of cancer.

 Lenù discovers through Lila that Nino continues to be unfaithful, having had a series of affairs and even propositioned Lila again.
 She decides to leave him and goes back to the neighborhood, living close to Lila.

 Michele Solara attacks Lila at the funeral of Alfonso Carracci, killed in a homophobic attack.
 In response, Lila and Lenù write an article denouncing the Solaras, who now sell heroin in the neighborhood.
 The article brings more fame to Lenù, who has just published her third book.

 On September 16, 1984, Lenù invites Nino for lunch, asking him to see his daughter Imma more often.
 While everyone is outside, and Nino is speaking to Lila, Tina disappears mysteriously.
 In spite of all their efforts, they are unable to locate her or to find out what happened.
 Enzo becomes destroyed by pain, believing the Solaras have killed her as payback, while Lila believes that she is still alive.
 Their relationship falls apart after the loss of the child.

 The Solaras are assassinated in front of the church a while later.
 Pasquale and Nadia are arrested for their role as communist activists during the seventies, but Pasquale refuses to answer if he is responsible for the Solaras' murder.

 In 1992, Lenù leaves the neighborhood, moving with her daughters to Turin.
-Having lost touch with Lila, Lenù breaks a promise she had made and writes about her, publishing a book about their lives called A Friendship.
-After this, Lila never speaks to her again.
+Sometime between 2005 and 2010, Lenù breaks a promise she had made to Lila and writes about her, publishing a book about their lives called A Friendship.
+After this, Lila ceases contact with her.

 In the following years, Lenù's daughters move out of the country, and she becomes a grandmother.

 Epilogue

-In 2010, after receiving the news from Rino about his mother's disappearance, Lenù receives a package in the mail.
-Inside, she finds the dolls, Tina and Nu, that she and Lila played with as children, and that became a symbol of their friendship.
+In 2010, after finishing her written account of her and Lila's lives together, Lenù receives a package in the mail.
+Inside, she finds the dolls, Tina and Nu, that she and Lila played with as children, and which Lila had asserted were lost.
+Lenù cannot decide if she believes this gift is meant as a final insult, or as a reassurance to Lenù that Lila still loves her.
+Either way, she resigns herself to the idea that she will never see Lila again.